openstack/openstack-manuals/doc/admin-guide/source/compute-flavors.rst

       ``compute_extension:flavormanage`` in ``/etc/nova/policy.json``
       on the ``nova-api`` server.

-   -  You can modify an existing flavor from the :guilabel:`Edit Flavor` button in the Dashboard.
+   -  The Dashboard simulates the ability to modify a flavor by deleting an existing flavor and creating a new one with the same name.

 Flavors define these elements: